bulv1ne/billbalance/README.md

 ===========

 Billbalance is a website that helped my girlfriend and I keep track of all the bills.
-The website subtracts an equal part for every person sellected.
 We are still using the website actively since the day I introduced it to her.

 This project is quite small and can become a very big project.